ufrisk/pcileech/readme.md

 * [ insert USB3380 hardware into computer ]
 * insmod pcileech_flash.ko

+The insmod command must be run as root.
+If compilation fails you might have to install dependencies before you try again.
+On debian based systems - such as debian, ubuntu and kali, run 'apt-get update && apt-get install gcc make linux-headers-$(uname -r)' and try again.

 If module insertion is successful flashing is also successful.
 In order to activate the flashed PCILeech device it must be power-cycled.
 Re-inserting it in the computer will achieve this.
 If one wish to flash more devices then unload the pcileech_flash kernel module by issuing the command: 'rmmod pcileech_flash'.
 If there is an error flashing is unsuccessful.
 Please try again and check any debug error messages by issing the command: 'dmsg'.

 Installing PCILeech: